temporalio/docker-compose/README.md

 docker-compose up
 ```

-You access the new Temporal Web UI v2 at `http://localhost:8080`.
+You access the Temporal Web UI at `http://localhost:8080`.
-Note that you can also access the Temporal Web UI v1 at `http://localhost:8088`.

 ### Enabling metrics (with Grafana and Prometheus)